 With League of Infamy, the League has heard that the elves have started to breed drakons – a smaller type of dragon that can be ridden into battle.
 The concern is that if the elves have an abundance of these powerful steeds, it could tip the balance of power in their favour and the League could lose its influence.
 Which would be very bad indeed!
 So, this is a mission that requires ruthless individuals that aren’t afraid to get their hands a bit bloody.
 Success will result in great rewards.
 Failure will result in… a messy end.

-We love the idea of the League so much, that this board game won’t be the only time you’ll encounter their devious influence.
-If you backed the Kings of War RPG, you’ll know the League is mentioned there but you’ll also start to see them appear in Kings of War too.
+We like the idea of the League so much, that this board game won’t necessarily be the only time you’ll encounter their devious influence.
 Remember Darvled from the Edge of the Abyss campaign?
 Well, let’s just say he’s probably got a Coin of Infamy in his back pocket.
 There’s also a potential civil war brewing in the dwarfen kingdom, which might come in useful for the League if that region becomes destabilised.
 And who encouraged La’theal Silverheart (now Bleakheart) to unleash the Nightstalkers… and is now funding the Basileans in their quest to stamp them out?